 For emptiness and memories

+Would take the place of me.
 And when I thought of worldly things

 I might miss come tomorrow;